 The audience really enjoyed joining in the innovative entertainment – a rousing festive ‘Karoloke’ in the beautiful courtyard of the Red House Museum.

 The principal and evening sponsors were Pippa and Kelvin Medley-Jones from Primrose Charitable Trust.
-They presented a cheque for £500 to Carolyn Guest from the charity Friends of Red House Museum.
+They presented a cheque for £500 to Carolyn Guest from the charity Friends of Red House Museum

-The Lockdown Band – December 21st’s surprise performers!
+The Lockdown Band –

 The Lockdown Band are a family of four who live on a suburban street in Christchurch, Dorset, in a smallish three bed semi with a ramshackle number of sheds, and a house FULL of instruments.